josevcm/nfc-laboratory/README.md

  ![BPSK2](/doc/nfc-demodulator-bpsk-detector.png?raw=true "414Kbps BPSK response demodulation")

  Finally, by checking if the result is positive or negative, the value of each symbol can be determined.
 It is somewhat more complex since timing and synchronization must be considered.

+### Signal quality analisys

+ This version includes a OpenGL spectrum analyzer and IQ graph to show the quality of the received signal.

  ## Application example